Home energy conservation tips are even more important THIS YEAR!

 There’s never been a better time for home energy conservation tips!
 According to experts, utility prices are expected to rise considerably higher, and if your area of the country has an especially cold winter this year, they predict that your bills could double.

-Big thank you to Energy Conservationist George Kennedy, for offering these low-cost, no-cost home energy conservation tips for the home.
+In the following video, Energy Conservationist, George Kennedy, offers low-cost and no-cost home energy conservation tips for your home.
 George explains how many ways you can help your budget and the environment!

-Here Is Your Action List To Conserve Energy In The Home!
+Action List To Conserve Energy In The Home

 Turn Back the Thermostat

 Turn it down in winter, turn it up in summer.

 Save one percent of your bill for every degree the thermostat is reduced (per 8 hours).
 In the winter, lower the temperature at night.
 It’s healthier to sleep in a cool room and you may rest better knowing you’re saving money at the same time.
 In the summer, set back the temperature and sleep with less bed covers.

 Changing the filter as recommended (some are annual; some are every 3 months) can save 7-1/2 % of the household electric bill.
 Once again, saving money correlates with good health.
 Of course, you want to breathe clean air with a clean filter.
 Mark it on your calendar so it doesn’t get missed.